 On their way back to PurpleBeastie's tree, OrangeBeastie passes a pack of younger beasties who start to point and make fun of the wobbly horn.
+PurpleBeastie tries sticking it back on, but it was a mess now.
+Looks like they're going to need another plan.

-PurpleBeastie agrees that, if they go to someone super judgy, like CrimsonBeastie or ChestnutBeastie, they'll certainly be made to feel worse.
+PurpleBeastie suggests that they find one of the adult Beasties to tell.
+OrangeBeastie isn't sure, and worries.
+"What if I get in trouble?
+Will everyone still laugh at me?"
+PurpleBeastie agrees that, if they go to someone that might laugh, like CrimsonBeastie or ChestnutBeastie, they'll certainly be made to feel worse.
 But what would happen if they picked someone they know will want to help?
 "Like whom?" asks OrangeBeastie.

-PurpleBeastie starts listing off a few of the more senior beasties in the valley, only to be shot down by OrangeBeastie:
+PurpleBeastie starts listing off a few of the (more senior) older beasties in the valley, only to be stopped by OrangeBeastie:

 "IndigoBeastie?" - "They'll just blame me." says OrangeBeastie.
-"Hmm", says PurpleBeastie," I've never had that experience with them", but if you feel that way, we don't need to go to them."
-"BurntSiennaBeastie?" - "They think everyone's problems are their own."
+"Hmm", says PurpleBeastie," They've never done that to me before", but if you feel that way, we don't need to go to them."
+"BurntSiennaBeastie?" - "They will just go tell on me and won't be my friend anymore."